Hello Beautiful People,

 So how does one do it?
 How does one survive this experience in the least unpleasant way?
 I then stumbled on what Travelstart had to say about surviving your first long flight.
 It is a simplified pictogram; you can take a quick look as I add a few more things I discovered you could do just below the pictogram.

-Another very important thing especially if you are travelling economy is to pack your own gear.
+Another very important thing especially if you are traveling economy is to pack your gear.
 By gear, I mean bring your own headphones, for instance, the headphones you will be provided on some of these flights are terrible and you would be stuck with them throughout the flight.

 Also, you might want to consider that entertainment on some flights might not be in English, you do not want to be caught on a long flight just staring at a screen without understanding, you can do yourself some good by loading up your own movies on your tablet, phone or laptop.